akseltaylan/paint/README.md

 Known bugs:

--line drawing erases other colors in the canvas
+-line drawing erases other objects underneath new lines in canvas

--Boundary fill has a chance to stack overflow